GeoMOER/geoAI/docs/units/_unit04/unit04-02-00_EX_create_mask.md

 ## Function to split the data

-To train the unet, many smaller images of the same size are needed instead of the large raster files we have at the moment.
+To train the U-Net, many smaller images of the same size are needed instead of the large raster files we have at the moment.
 We will use the function below to split the raster files.
 Although it may seem a bit complex at first glance, it basically consists of five simple steps:

 1. determine the size of the original raster (DOP)
 2. determine how many images of a certain size (e.g. 128 by 128) can fit into it and how large the extent of all the images is in total.